Q: Why are Britons with ethnic origins in the Indian subcontinent called ‘Asian’?

 Since the partition of India in 1947 there’s been a problem with how people from that part of the world are described here in the UK, where many citizens are of Pakistani, Indian or Bangladeshi origin.

-Indigenous Brits (especially those anxious to be seen as politically correct) call people apparently originating from that region ‘Asian‘ – and UK ‘Asians’ seem happy to use that word about themselves.
+More considerate indigenous Brits (especially those anxious to be politically correct) follow the custom of referring to people apparently originating from that region as ‘Asian‘ – and UK ‘Asians’, presumably aware of the difficulties for all concerned (and perhaps subconsciously yearning for subcontinental unity), seem happy to use that word about themselves.

 The problem with identifying someone of Pakistani, Indian or Bangladeshi origin as ‘Asian’ is the absurd geographical and linguistic innaccuracy.
 Asia’s a huge continent, stretching from Turkey to the eastern edge of Russia.
 Three countries occupying about one twentieth of Asia’s land mass have hijacked the name of the whole continent.